afunnydev/tinysociety/content/articles/2018-07-31-everything-about-building-an-arched-cabin.md

 Based on the purpose you are building your cabin kit for, you have to choose any one from these three structures for your arched cabin construction.

 There are both advantages and disadvantages for each of these three structures though.
-So, you should choose wisely from these three.
+So, you should choose wisely.

 For better understanding here is a comparison among these structures to help you choose the best option for your cabin kit.